-Mathematics/Foreign Language/Computers (3)
+Mathematics (3)

 Mathematics at or above the level of College Algebra are accepted.
-No credit of any kind is accepted for intermediate algebra.

 Social Science (6)

 Choose 6 credits from the following areas: psychology, sociology, economics, political science, anthropology.

 Credit for Prior Learning

 College-level learning occurs in many environments in addition to the traditional college classroom.
 Students in the professional studies degree programs may earn college credit for learning outside of the classroom.
 A maximum of 30 semester hours may be earned through prior learning credit.